EU leaders prepare for long confrontation with Russia

 In comments that were part warning to Russia, where falling oil prices and Western trade sanctions have brought financial havoc, and part exhortation to an EU bloc divided between hawks and doves, Tusk said a united European front was vital.

-"Today we are maybe not too optimistic," said Tusk, who learned his politics as an anti-Soviet student activist in the 1980s.
+"Today we are maybe not too optimistic," said Tusk, who learnt his politics as an anti-Soviet student activist in the 1980s.
 "But we have to be realistic, not optimistic."

-Meeting on a day when Putin mounted a wordy defense of policies on Ukraine and the economy, the leaders of the 28 EU states conferred on how to handle their giant eastern neighbor longer term, after a year of crisis and mutual trade sanctions that have brought warnings of a return to Cold War.
+Meeting on a day when Putin mounted a wordy defence of policies on Ukraine and the economy, the leaders of the 28 EU states conferred on how to handle their giant eastern neighbour longer term, after a year of crisis and mutual trade sanctions that have brought warnings of a return to Cold War.

 Some in the EU have said they should switch their focus away from backing Ukraine to a detente with Moscow.
 That might help European businesses, which have suffered loss of trade with Russia and fear a spillover from the rouble crisis.